Black Holes as Catalysts for Cosmic String Detection and Axion Dark Matter Genesis: Circular string around a black hole

-with $r$ being the radius of the circular string.
+with $r$ being the radius of the circular string. \\

-Now, we consider a cell of spherical shape having radius $r$ and one string loop of the same radius inside it for spatial symmetry as illustrated in Fig. \ref{fig1} (Image not to scale).
-The red arrows indicate the direction of the contraction of the cell with the contracting string.
-It can be easily calculated that the energy inside the cell is

-As the string loop contracts, kinks appear causing the axion emission by the string to maintain the energy inside the contracting cell \cite{Davis86},\cite{Vilenkin00}.
-Hence, the energy of radiated axions evaluated (at some new radius $r' < r$) as

-Further, a schwarzschild black hole of mass $M$ has been taken at the center of the cell such that the center of the black hole coincides with the center of the cell.
-The schwarzschild metric is now given by \cite{Larsen98},
+To study the evolution of this string loop, we embed it into a Schwarzschild background such that the center of the black hole coincides with the center of the loop.
+Thus, the schwarzschild metric in presence of the string is given by \cite{Larsen98},

 where the authors have taken (by ansatz)

 for the worldsheet coordinates $(\tau,\sigma)$ of the string.
 From (\ref{metric}), we get the equations of motion as